 Gene Autry, the man, was an astounding Hollywood success story in his own right.
 Like many Hollywood success stories, he was discovered by accident.
 He was working in a Kansas telegraph office, when none other than Will Rogers (*) overheard him singing, and suggested that Gene try his luck in show biz.
 From 1937 to 1942, Autry placed first among Western movie stars, making hundreds of carefree shoot-em-ups.
 He had his footprints and six-guns immortalized in the cement at Grauman's Chinese Theatre, and he was awarded more "stars" on the Hollywood Walk of Fame than any other performer.
 He was also a noted songwriter, and his recording of "Rudolph the Red-Nosed Reindeer" is an all-time Christmas classic.
 He wrote "Here Comes Santa Claus" after riding in the annual Santa Claus Lane Parade (now called The Hollywood Christmas Parade).
 But when his acting and singing career came to an end, Gene Autry was just getting started.
 He invested his money well, and in his latter years he was one of the richest men in California, with an estimated worth of over $100 million.
 He formed Golden West Broadcasting, and owned the KTLA-TV studios (Channel 5) and KMPC radio for many years, as well as the California Angels baseball team.

-But the Gene Autry Western Heritage Museum isn't just about Gene Autry.
+But the Autry Museum isn't just about Gene Autry.
 Far from it.
 In fact, Gene was surprisingly modest, given the circumstances; only a tiny portion of the museum was dedicated to his own career.

 The museum is quite impressive, and well worth a visit.
 And if you're a Gene Autry fan, you'll love the giant bronze statue of the singing cowboy himself - and his horse Champion - out in the main courtyard.
 You can even have a light meal nearby at the museum's Golden Spur cafeteria.

-Hours: Open Tuesaday through Friday, Fri: 10 AM to 4 PM, and Saturday-Sunday: 11 AM to 5 PM.
+Hours: Open Tuesday through Friday, Fri: 10 AM to 4 PM, and Saturday-Sunday: 10 AM to 5 PM.
 Closed on Mondays (except select Monday holidays).
 On Summer Thursdays, they remain open until 8 PM.

 Parking: Free parking in large lot.